A detector-based measurement theory for quantum field theory: Conclusions

 Since Sorkin's seminal paper in 1993, it has been evident that the measurement theory of non-relativistic quantum mechanics cannot be directly imported to quantum field theory due to relativistic considerations.
 As Sorkin put it, ``\textit{this problem leaves the Hilbert space formulation of quantum field theory with no definite measurement theory}''~\cite{Sorkin1993}.
 In this paper we have proposed a way to build a measurement theory for QFT based on particle detectors that 1) has all the advantages of the measurement theory of non-relativistic quantum mechanics, in that it provides the values of single-shot experiments and there is a state update enforcing compatibility with future measurements, 2) is compatible with relativity and is safe from gross causality violations, and 3) can be easily connected to experiments.

-In order to establish the consistency of the proposed measurement scheme---consisting of 1) interaction of the detector with the probed field and 2) performing an idealized measurement on the detector and updating accordingly---we have relied on previous results establishing the covariance of the UDW detector-field coupling~\cite{TalesBruno2020} and the compatibility of the interaction with relativity~\cite{Edu2015,Pipo2021}.
-In addition, in this work we have shown that the performance of the projective measurement on the detector does not introduce any causality violations, and we have provided a contextual update rule for the state of the field after the measurement.
+In order to establish the consistency of the proposed measurement scheme---consisting of 1) interaction of the detector with the probed field and 2) performing an idealized measurement on the detector and updating accordingly---we have relied on previous results establishing the covariance of the UDW detector-field coupling~\cite{TalesBruno2020,TalesBruno2021} and the compatibility of the interaction with relativity~\cite{Edu2015,Pipo2021}.
+In addition, in this work we have shown that the performance of the projective measurement on the detector does not introduce any causality violations, and---effectively subscribing to an epistemic interpretation of the field state---we have provided a contextual update rule for the state of the field after the measurement.
 This update rule has been given in full detail in terms of (extended) $n$-point functions of the field for both non-selective and selective measurements on particle detectors, and we have shown how it is implemented in a practical example.

 These results provide a formal basis for a measurement theory for QFT.
-Furthermore, they pave the way to fully relativistic formulations of problems in the light-matter interaction where the role of measurements is central, such as the quantum Zeno effect~\cite{Misra1977,Patil2015}, the delayed choice quantum eraser experiment~\cite{Scully1982,Scully1991,Kwiat1992,Kim2000,Ma2013}, and many other similar experiments that can be performed within, e.g., the framework of the light-matter interaction.
+Furthermore, they pave the way to fully relativistic formulations of problems where the role of measurements is central, such as the quantum Zeno effect~\cite{Misra1977,Patil2015}, the delayed choice quantum eraser experiment~\cite{Scully1982,Scully1991,Kwiat1992,Kim2000,Ma2013}, and many other similar experiments that can be performed within, e.g., the framework of the light-matter interaction.